5 Best Cat-Friendly Dog Breeds

 These dogs are highly intelligent and trainable, which means that they can be taught to get along with a cat.
 They’re smaller than most of the other dog breeds, although they have warm and big personalities.
 Due to their size and temperament, they can become buddies of cats and other dogs, too.

 This is one of the most popular dog breeds in the past decade, but for a good reason, too.
 The breed is very adaptable to living with a kitty, and that’s because it’s gentle, affectionate, as well as sweet.
 This type of dog is also inclined to give other pets enough space, which means that they make the perfect companion for a feline friend.

 What Cavalier King Charles Spaniels hate, though, is being left all alone.
 This means that they actually enjoy having some other animal around, especially when their pet parents are at work or traveling.
 You can also consider one of the Cavalier’s crosses, such as a Cavoodle (Cavalier / Poodle cross) and CavaPooChon (Cavalier/Toy Poodle/Bichon Frise mix).

 Maltese dogs are quite friendly with cats because they have excellent manners.
 They’re calm and trainable, and they enjoy the companionship of other dogs and cats.
 They also tend to give their feline friends some space when they need it, which definitely comes in handy.

 However, some cats can take advantage of Maltese’s gregariousness and gentle nature, so make sure that you supervise the two so that your cat doesn’t pick on your dog.
 You can also consider getting a Maltese mix such as a Moodle dog.

-You might have noticed that we started the post with some small breeds, and that’s because it’s easier for a cat to become used to a dog if he or she is somewhat similar in size with a cat.
+You might have noticed that we started the post with some small breeds, and that’s because it’s easier for a cat to become used to a dog if he or she is somewhat similar in size to a cat.
 But poodles come in a variety of sizes such as Standard, Mini, and Tiny, and they make a great feline companion.